dgzlopes/xk6-external-js/README.md

 The `payload` is passed as `ctx.payload` in your external script, and whatever you return becomes the result in k6.
 Only JSON-serializable data can be passed (no functions, classes, or Buffers).
 Promises are automatically awaited.

-If your external JS throws an error, it fails the k6 iteration and the error includes full stdout/stderr output. `console.log` from external JS is captured but only appears in error messages when execution fails.
+If your external JS throws an error, it fails the k6 iteration and the error includes full stdout/stderr output.

 ### Security

 External runtimes have full access to the local filesystem and network.

 Deno is run with `--allow-all` (bypassing its permission system), and Node.js/Bun have no sandboxing by default.

 ### Performance
 Each call has ~25 ms of overhead because it spawns a new runtime process.
-This is usually fine when your external JS does meaningful work (crypto, I/O, etc.).
-However, this extension isn’t designed for **high-load scenarios**.
+This can be fine when your external JS does meaningful work.

-You can quickly hit system limits by spawning too many OS processes. k6’s built-in JavaScript runtime is optimized for high concurrency, so for heavy-load tests you should mix approaches.
+However, this extension isn’t designed for **load testing**. k6’s built-in JavaScript runtime is optimized for high concurrency, so you should mix approaches if those are your requirements.
 For example, use Deno/Node/Bun in `setup()` and rely on k6’s runtime inside VU code.

 Benchmark results (5 VUs, 10s duration, [minimal function call](https://github.com/dgzlopes/xk6-external-js/tree/main/bench)):